RELATED LINKS

 Returning your Oyster card at end of trip

-If you plan on returning to London at some time then you can retain your Oyster and use it again on your return however far in the future.
+If you plan on returning to London at some time in the future then you can retain your Oyster and use it again on your return, however far in the future.

-If you forget to get the refund whilst in London you can post the Oyster card back to TfL customer services requesting the refund.
+If you forget to get the refund while in London you can post the Oyster card back to TFL customer services requesting the refund.
 For overseas visitors the big disadvantage is that the refund will be in the form of a cheque in British pounds.

 This procedure is the same for both Oyster cards and Visitor Oyster cards.